 The existence of the Deluge model suggests that a civilisation existed during the Younger Dryas that could register the cosmic impact.
 Plus, afterwards, was able to explore the crater before the ice covered it again.
 That is apparently the most reasonable start of an explanation for the fact that the data for the impact time and the centre of the crater could be transmitted as far back as Classical Antiquity.
 A tantalising question then is whether this civilisation might have deposited something for us at the crater’s coordinates before the ice covered it again?

 Our way of calculating time comes from Babylon and Sumer.
 The question is, however, whether the 24-hour, and 60-minute-hour construction could possibly have originated in the lost civilisation of the Younger Dryas?
 The same is true, of course, for distance calculations based on a division of the Earth into 360 degrees.
-The question of how old the Julian calendar model and the associated Maya cycle are and who created them, is at this point also difficult to answer.
+The question of how old the Julian calendar model and the associated Maya Long Count are and who created them, is at this point also difficult to answer.

 And then there’s another question: how likely is it that no one in the Vatican knows that the Christian calendar is based on the date of the Deluge?
 And who else knows about it?
 It is obvious that even in modern times there have always been those who have known, probably also outside the Vatican.
 Have the temple builders of ancient Babylon and Rome no heirs?